Meeting Key Needs

 The vision for a new academic building began with the recognition that the Law Center needed additional classrooms — not in order to grow its enrollment numbers, but to best serve our student body at its current size.
 With legal education increasingly favoring collaborative learning and smaller class sizes, the 16 smaller classrooms planned for the new building will afford students a personal, interactive experience.
 Equipped with cutting-edge technology and discussion-ready design concepts, these rooms will enable Georgetown Law to maintain its status as a leader in legal pedagogy.
 Designs call for rooms with 75, 60, 50, and 24 seats.

 A study of the Law Campus identified a need to increase the number and size of indoor areas where students can comfortably interact with each other.
-This attractive, two-story atrium is situated in the northwest corner of the building, on the second floor.
+This attractive atrium, situated in the northwest corner of the building, ascends from the second floor.
 Its plentiful seating, abundance of natural light, and location beside three classrooms position it to become a popular gathering spot.

 • Moot Courtroom